1964 World Series: Game 5

 The game was scoreless in the top of the fifth inning when the Cardinals plated two.
 Pitcher Bob Gibson led off the inning with a single.
 Center fielder Curt Flood hit a grounder to second base that Bobby Richardson fumbled.
 Instead of a potential double play, the Cardinals had two runners on.
 Lou Brock, hitless in his previous 14 at bats, singled in Gibson.
 Flood scored on a Bill White ground out after Phil Linz made another misplay, throwing a ball into the dirt at first on what should have been the back end of a double play.

 The Yankees were still down 2–0 when they rallied in the ninth inning.
 Mantle reached base on an error by Dick Groat.
 With one out and one on, Joe Pepitone smashed a bouncer off Bob Gibson's leg, the ball ricocheting towards the third-base line.
 Gibson recovered quickly and threw to first, and the Cardinals were one out away.
 With two out, though, Tom Tresh crushed a long drive into the right center field bleachers and the game was tied.
 The game went to extra innings, and it was the Cardinals who seized the initiative.
 With two on and one out and lefty hitter Tim McCarver up, Berra stuck with right-hander Pete Mikkelsen rather than using lefty specialist Steve Hamilton.
 McCarver delivered a three-run home run in the tenth inning to send the Cardinals back to St. Louis with a 3–2 lead in the series.
 Just 22 years old at the time, McCarver would go 11–for–23 (.478) in the series.
 For his entire career McCarver would hit .271.
 This was the last postseason game at Yankee Stadium before its renovation following the 1973 season.
+This was also the Cardinals last road win against the Yankees until August 31, 2024.